 - Manufacturing: Value stream mapping helps manufacturing organizations find waste in the production process by analyzing each step of material handling and information flow.
 This is the original type of value stream mapping that Toyota used back in the 50s.

-- Supply chain and logistics: Value stream mapping helps supply chain and logistics-focused organizations to root out waste and costly delays at the various points on the supply chain leading to finished product.
+- Supply chain and logistics: Value stream mapping helps supply chain and logistics-focused organizations to root out waste and costly delays at the various points on the supply chain leading to the finished product.

 - Software engineering/development: Value stream mapping helps software engineering and development organizations find inefficiencies in software development, from ideas to implementation, including feedback loops and rework.